rshampa/GNN3Dihed/README.md

 Make sure you have the following software installed:

-- Python 3.12
-- Conda (or Pip if using an environment manager other than Conda)
+- Conda (or pip if using an environment manager other than conda)

 ### Steps to install